Jacob Aue Sobol

 Jacob Aue Sobol (born 1976) is a Danish photographer.
-He has worked in East Greenland, Guatemala, Tokyo, Bangkok, Copenhagen, America and Russia.
+He has worked in East Greenland, Guatemala, Tokyo, Bangkok, Copenhagen, United States and Russia.
 In 2007 Sobol became a nominee at Magnum Photos and a full member in 2012.
-Four monographs and many catalogues of his work have been published and widely exhibited including at Yossi Milo Gallery in New York and at the Diemar/Noble Photography Gallery in London.
+His work has been published in a number of monographs and many catalogues, and is held in the collection of the San Francisco Museum of Modern Art.